Vegaration: Visualising continuous integration using Github actions and vega-lite

 Introduction vegaration (noun) [vay-gah-grey-shuhn]: The use of vega-lite to visualise continuous integration.

 This is a worked example for Linux which aims to visualise the software development practice of continuous integration (CI).
 It uses GitHub actions to manage the CI workflow and vega-lite as the visualisation specification.
-Or to put it simply: every time someone commits to a repository on GitHub we can log elements associated with their commit (e.g. what tests passed, what tests failed) and then present this data visually using a wide suite of open-source metrics.
+Or to put it simply: every time someone commits to a repository on GitHub we can log elements associated with their commit (e.g. what tests passed, what tests failed) and then present this data visually using a popular suite of open-source metrics.

 A no-tears guide to adding references in Groff